mikhailUshakoff/DeBot-IS-consortium/JsonDeserialize/README.md

      obj: <structName> - structure of type structName

 >Note: type of obj parameter is set by structName input parameter.
-And input parameters of answerId function should have two input parameters: "result" of type bool and "obj" of type <structName>.
+And input parameters of answerId function should have two input parameters: "result" of type bool and "obj" of type structName.

 ## Declaration in Solidity